CLAG: Adaptive Memory Organization via Agent-Driven Clustering for Small Language Model Agents

 \section{Evaluation Metric}

 We evaluate our system using complementary metrics that assess both question answering quality and retrieval effectiveness.
-For question answering, we employ lexical- and semantic-level metrics to measure answer correctness and meaning similarity, while retrieval performance is evaluated using evidence-level precision, recall, and ranking-based metrics. \paragraph{Question Answering Evaluation} \paragraph{F1 Score.} The F1 score ~\cite{rajpurkar2016squad} evaluates answer accuracy by jointly considering precision and recall.
-In span-based question answering, it is computed at the token level to reward partial overlap between predicted and reference answer spans.
+For question answering, we employ lexical- and semantic-level metrics to measure answer correctness and meaning similarity, while retrieval performance is evaluated using evidence-level precision, recall, and ranking-based metrics.